rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 TODO: Gabe to REVISE this

-An example |amp| that should work with Okta defaults is below.
+An example |amp| that demonstrates working with Okta defaults is below.

 Notes:

+- The ``groups`` specified in the example should be changed to match your configured Okta groups.
 - Remember to update *at a minimum* the ``domain`` value to your Identity Domain from the |idp| details page.
 - Validate that any values being mapped to ``email`` and ``expire`` are